By Allie Humenuk and Amy Geller

-THE GUYS NEXT DOOR, a timely feature-length documentary, offers a provocative alternative to the traditional ideas of what constitute the nuclear American family.
+Who, among us, can say that we come from a “normal” family?
+THE GUYS NEXT DOOR, a feature length documentary, offers an alternative to the traditional ideas of what constitute the nuclear American family.
 Meet Erik and Sandro, a gay couple with two daughters birthed by their friend Rachel with donor eggs.
 In her 40s, Rachel is married to Tony and they have three biological children of their own.

 Rachel and Tony, a seemingly traditional married couple, live in the suburbs of Massachusetts with their children.
 Inspired by a TV program about the difficulties and costs associated with gay couples having children, Rachel, age 41, volunteers to be a surrogate – not once, but twice within two years – for Erik, her good friend from college, and his husband Sandro, an Italian émigré.